kevgo/exit/README.md

 A [gofix](https://blog.golang.org/introducing-gofix)-compatible tool
 provided by this library
-automatically converts all possible areas in the source code.
+automatically converts all possible expressions in the source code.
 Install it via:

 ```